Definition

 All about Gabbro and Jaspillite Properties

 Know all about Gabbro and Jaspillite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Gabbro belongs to Igneous Rocks while Jaspillite belongs to Sedimentary Rocks.Texture of Gabbro is Phaneritic whereas that of Jaspillite is Banded, Trellis.
 Gabbro appears Veined and Shiny and Jaspillite appears Banded and Glassy.
-The luster of Gabbro is not available while that of Jaspillite is earthy.
+The luster of Gabbro is while that of Jaspillite is earthy.
 Gabbro is available in dark grey to black colors whereas Jaspillite is available in red, reddish brown colors.
 The commercial uses of Gabbro are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Jaspillite are creating artwork, jewelry.